ml4wifi-devs/ftmrate/README.md

 ### ns-3 network simulator

 To fully benefit from FTMRate, the ns-3 network simulator needs to be installed on your machine.
-We show you how to install the ns-3 by cloning the official gitlab repository and integrate it with our FTMRate solution.
+We show you how to install the ns-3 by downloading the official distribution and integrate it with our FTMRate solution.
 You can read more on ns-3 installation process in the
 [official installation notes](https://www.nsnam.org/wiki/Installation).

 1. Download and unzip ns-3.36.1: